 To understand why this is happening, first some context:

-Once you’ve recognized the need to comply with contract requirements or a framework, we recommend considering the following questions:
+Once you’ve recognized the need to comply with contract requirements or a framework, we recommend considering the following three questions:

-- Work with IT to implement procedures, identify products, and increase documentation in order to fulfill each component.
+- Work with IT to implement procedures, identify products, and increase documentation in order to fulfill each required component.

 - Talk with your insurance agent about cyber liability coverage, and ensure that you have the best coverage in case of an incident.

 If your organization does not have the resources to lead this internally, look for a partner who has experience with similar sized businesses, facing similar challenges.
 There are many quality security firms out there, but most focus on larger businesses, or businesses with high security environments (such as banks).
 The key is to find a partner that can understand the core business need, be cost and time efficient, and who has the expertise to create a clear path to full compliance.